SS Satellite: Career

 Satellite was a ship's tender owned by Cunard Line, built in 1848 by Robert Napier in Govan, Scotland.
 She was launched on 21 January 1848, and was the first iron-hulled ship for Cunard.
 With a smart funnel and raked bow, the Satellite was considered to be a rather handsome ship, designed more like a yacht rather than a tender.
 The vessel also lacked a bowsprit, which was a highly common feature on vessels at the time.
 She was completed and registered at Glasgow on August 17 1848.

 During the Crimean War, the Satellite was used to ferry soldiers to ocean liners in the Mersey, such as the SS Hansa and Lord Raglan.
 However, it is unclear if this was a regular occasion or not.
 After the war, she resumed her regular duties of tendering the liners.

 After Cunard rebranded in 1878, most of their ships changed their port of registry from Glasgow to Liverpool.
 However, Satellite would only change registry in June 1898.

 On Monday, January 6, 1879, the Satellite was slightly damaged when the steamer Cheshire hit the tender at the midships.
 Both continued on their passages, though minor panic did break out on the Cheshire.

+The Satellite was involved in another, but much more minor, collision on Friday 22 January 1892 when she ran into the starboard paddle box of the steam tug Spindrift.
+The former was undamaged, while the latter had to be docked for repairs to the paddle box.